AmerMathSoc/texml/README.md

 * apt install liblingua-en-numbers-ordinate-perl

+* cp ./cfg/texml.cfg.template ./cfg/texml.cfg

-At this point, should be able to compile tests/hello.tex, but probably not much more.
+At this point, should be able to compile, e.g., tests/hello.tex.

+### Microsoft Windows

+The above instructions should work in an Ubuntu-based [Windows Subsystem for Linux](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).

 ## Testing

-If you install the STIX Two fonts somewhere where fontconfig can find them, you might also be able to compile test/graphics.tex.
+If you install the STIX Two fonts and Source Sans Pro somewhere where fontconfig can find them, you might also be able to compile test/graphics.tex.
 (If you want to be able to use stix2.sty (or stix.sty), you'll need the Ubuntu fonts-stix package (I think).)